-Zadar Travel Blog: Top 5 Things to do in Nin
+Zadar Travel Blog: Top 5 Things To Do In Nin

-4. Visit The Churches of Nin
+4. Visit The Churches Of Nin

 This church has in some ways become a symbol of Nin and makes for a fantastic photo.
-Historically, it was paramount, because seven Kings were crowned in Nin, and every crowned ruler rode on horseback to the Chruch of Saint Nicholas, and it was here that he would be presented to the people.
+Historically, it was paramount, because seven Kings were crowned in Nin, and every crowned ruler rode on horseback to the Chruch of Saint Nicholas, where he would then be presented to the people.

 What other things to do in Nin would you suggest?

-Ready to Pin!
+Ready To Pin!